GeneZC/GeneZC/README.md

 * Sep.
 2021 - Present, Ph.D. in Computer Science, Beijing Institute of Technology.
 * Sep.
 2019 - July 2021, M.Eng. in Computer Science, Beijing Institute of Technology.
 * Sep.
-2015 - July 2019, B.Eng. in Electrical Engineering , Beijing Institute of Technology.
+2015 - July 2019, B.Eng. in Electrical Engineering, Beijing Institute of Technology.

 ### Research Interests

-🔭 My current research interests lie in the general area of natural language processing, particularly in 1) fine-grained opinion mining, 2) efficient and indexable pre-trained language models, and 3) robustness.
+🔭 My current research interests lie in the general area of natural language processing, particularly in 1) fine-grained opinion mining, 2) lightweight and indexable pre-trained language models, and 3) generalization/robustness.
 Prior to devoting myself to natural language processing, I did a variety of work on game AI.

 ### Recent Activities